 Six of the best and brightest teachers in Orange County experienced disruptions in their lesson plans for very good reasons today.

-Over the span of six hours, Orange County Superintendent Dr. Al Mijares, along with camera crews, reporters, sponsors and a handful of OCDE representatives on a big yellow bus called the “Prize Patrol,” visited six different campuses to recognize the 2023 Orange County Teachers of the Year.
+Over the span of six hours, Orange County Superintendent Dr. Al Mijares, along with camera crews, reporters, sponsors and a handful of OCDE representatives on a big yellow school bus visited six different campuses to recognize the 2023 Orange County Teachers of the Year.

 Dr. Mijares and school leaders on each site walked into the teachers’ classrooms unannounced, receiving genuine reactions from educators who have taught from their hearts.
 All six award-winning teachers received a special trophy with a shiny red apple on top.
 The educators also received a tote bag with prizes from SchoolsFirst Federal Credit Union, the program’s premier sponsor.